JoeyTatu/SoftwareProject1819/README.md

 # Final year Software Project
 #
 #
+# Social Modifications - A social network for people with tattoos and piercings
+#
+#
-# Social Modifications - Objectives from Project Proposal
+# Objectives from Project Proposal
 #
 # The objective of this project is to create a social networking web application.
 An Android application (app) is expected to be created with the same information as the web application.
 #